County Clare

+Etymology

+There are two main hypotheses for the origins of the county name "Clare".
+One is that the name is derived from Thomas de Clare an Anglo-Norman peer and soldier from the de Clare family, who was deeply embroiled in local politics and fighting in the 1270s and 1280 and had acquired land in Kilkenny and Thomond that included the Castle of Clare.
+In 1590 County Clare was named after the castle, which is in a strategic location.
+An alternative hypothesis is that the county name Clare comes from the settlement of Clare (now Clarecastle), whose Irish name Clár (plank bridge) refers to a crossing over the River Fergus.

 Geography and subdivisions

 Clare is north-west of the River Shannon covering a total area of 3450 km2.
 Clare is the seventh largest of Ireland's 32 traditional counties in area and the 19th largest in terms of population.
 It is bordered by two counties in Munster and one county in Connacht: County Limerick to the south, County Tipperary to the east, and County Galway to the north.
 Clare's nickname is the Banner County.

 Baronies, parishes and townlands

 The county is divided into the baronies of Bunratty Lower, Bunratty Upper, Burren, Clonderalaw, Corcomroe, Ibrickan, Inchiquin, Islands, Moyarta, Tulla Lower and Tulla Upper.
 These in turn are divided into civil parishes, which are divided into townlands.
 These divisions are cadastral, defining land boundaries and ownership, rather than administrative.